iter8-tools/docs/docs/user-guide/topics/ab_testing.md

 ## Deployment Time Configuration of Backend Components

 As versions of the backend component are deployed or deleted, the Iter8 A/B/n service maintains a mapping of track label to available version.
-Using this runtime mapping it is then able to respond appropriately to *Lookup()* and *WriteMetric()* requests.
+Using this run time mapping it is then able to respond appropriately to *Lookup()* and *WriteMetric()* requests.

 To build and maintain it's mapping, the A/B/n service watches the resource objects specified as part of the A/B/n service configuration (see above).
-In particular, the configuraiton requires that the Kubernetes objects comprising the backend component adhere to a naming convention: all Kubernetes objects that comprise the new version deployed for a particular track should be named using the track label (ie, `<application_name>-candidate-<index>`) and should have the label `app.kubernetes.io/version` set to the version label.
+In particular, the configuration requires that the Kubernetes objects comprising the backend component adhere to a naming convention: all Kubernetes objects that comprise the new version deployed for a particular track should be named using the track label (ie, `<application_name>-candidate-<index>`) and should have the label `app.kubernetes.io/version` set to the version label.

 For example, for an application `foo` where we will test up to 2 candidate versions at a time, the tracks will be `foo`, `foo-candidate-1`, and `foo-candidate-2`.
 To deploy a candidate version `ver` as track `foo-candidate-2`, the resource objects must all be named `foo-candidate-2` and have label `app.kubernetes.io/version: ver`.

 ## Developing Frontend Components: Using the SDK

 The basic steps to author a frontend application component using the Iter8 SDK are outlined below for *Node.js* and *Go*.
-Similar steps would be required for any gRPC supported langauge.
+Similar steps would be required for any gRPC supported language.

 ### Use/Import language specific libraries

 The gRPC protocol buffer definition is used to generate language specific implementation.
 These files can be used directly or packaged and imported as a library.
 As examples, the Node.js sample uses manually generated files directly.
 The Go sample imports the library provided by the core Iter8 implementation.
-In addition to the API specific methods, some general gRPC libaries are required.
+In addition to the API specific methods, some general gRPC libraries are required.

 === "Node.js"
     The manually generated node files [`abn_pd.js`](https://raw.githubusercontent.com/iter8-tools/docs/main/samples/abn-sample/frontend/node/abn_pb.js) and [`abn_grpc_pb.js`](https://raw.githubusercontent.com/iter8-tools/docs/main/samples/abn-sample/frontend/node/abn_grpc_pb.js) used in the sample application can be copied and used without modification in other projects.